gungwald/lubuntu-16.04-powerpc-setup/README.md

 The install program should really force a reboot after partitioning and then resume at the point right after the partitioning after the reboot.

-# Missing Step

-You also have to uncomment blacklisted nvidiafb module in /etc/modprobe.d.

 # Machine Info